 - When considering whether to enter into settlement discussions, consider whether it would be beneficial to engage with all authorities at the same time.
-This may not be possible in circumstances where authorities are at differing stages in their investigation timetables, but would have the benefit of managing negative impacts such as business interruption, reputation and share price, as well as removing the need for ongoing company resource to be dedicated to overseeing the concurrent investigations; encourage an holistic approach to sanctions across multiple jurisdictions, so as to avoid multiple monitorships or duplicative reparation and, where possible, to minimise fines.
+This may not be possible in circumstances where authorities are at differing stages in their investigation timetables, but would have the benefit of managing negative impacts such as business interruption, and harm to reputation and share price, as well as removing the need for ongoing company resources to be dedicated to overseeing the concurrent investigations.
+Encourage a holistic approach to sanctions across multiple jurisdictions, so as to avoid multiple monitorships or duplicative reparation and, where possible, to minimise fines.

 Corporates are coming under pressure from the public, stakeholders and government to act as good corporate citizens.
 Maintaining credibility with capital markets can be an additional factor in a decision to co-operate.

 Co-operation is relevant at every stage of an investigation, and for every outcome.
 It requires continual and genuine assistance, prompt reporting of wrongdoing, and access to hard copy materials, electronic data and potential witnesses.

 The conduct of internal investigations, witness interviews and legal privilege are becoming fraught battlegrounds.

 Corporates should expect the involvement of multiple agencies across multiple jurisdictions as the co-operation between agencies and authorities increases.

 1 Ali Sallaway, Matthew Bruce, Ben Morgan and Nicholas Williams are partners, and Ruby Hamid is counsel, at Freshfields Bruckhaus Deringer.